Lauren Valentine, Veterinary Nurse

-Lauren Valentine, Veterinary Nurse.
+Lauren Valentine, Educator & Ambassador.
 Image.

 Lauren Valentine grew up in the UK with a love of all things wild, especially big cats.
 Her love of animals led her to completing a Diploma in Veterinary Nursing in 2012.
 Following this she completed her SQP qualification, a zoology course and became a clinical coach.